tareknatsheh/foods-finder/README.md

-A demo Restaurants review app using typescript React.js with Nodejs.
+A demo Restaurants-review-app using typescript React.js with Nodejs for the backend API.